Skip to main content

 Electrification of transportation is nothing new.
 The first electric car in the United States, for example, made its debut in 1890.1 However, as the impacts of climate change become increasingly difficult to ignore, the electrification of transportation on a massive scale is being implemented as one way to help reduce carbon emissions.
 Electric vehicles (EVs) can not only eliminate a major source of carbon emissions, but also lower costs and increase efficiency for the commercial and public transportation sectors.

 The primary driver behind the electrification of transportation is the need to reduce greenhouse gas (GHG) emissions into the atmosphere, also known as decarbonization.
-Though countries and U.S. states differ in their approaches, most U.S. state-level GHG emission goals are to reduce carbon emissions 40% by 2030 and 80% by 2050.2
+Though countries and U.S. states differ in their approaches, most U.S. state-level GHG emission goals are to reduce carbon emissions to 40% by 2030 and 80% by 2050.2

-Currently in the U.S., EVs make up just 2% of the total number of vehicles4, but that proportion is expected to grow rapidly as battery costs fall, vehicle manufacturers shift to EVs, and demand for lower carbon–emitting vehicles increases.
-Creating a viable future for EVs relies on two main factors: efficient, fast-charging, low-cost batteries and a widely available, high-speed charging infrastructure.
+Currently in the U.S., EVs make up just 2% of the total number of vehicles4, but that proportion is expected to grow rapidly as battery costs fall, vehicle manufacturers shift to EVs, and demand for low emissions vehicles increases.
+Creating a viable future for EVs relies on two main factors: efficient, fast-charging, low-cost batteries and a widely available, high-speed EV charging infrastructure.
 Batteries still are the most significant cost component of electric vehicles, but today’s batteries have become more efficient, and prices have fallen.
 And new technologies are emerging to shorten the long charging times that are a disincentive for commercial fleet operators and other businesses that rely on road-based transportation.
 As the world moves to a more sustainable energy future, utility-scale renewable energy will make up increasing portions of grid energy, driven in part by the needs projected by cities and businesses.
 As a large part of this initiative, switching to electric vehicles will require careful orchestration of a number of factors, including operating costs, regulations, maintenance, energy storage and charging time, financing, and other demands on the grid.

 Commercial and public transportation fleets, such as trucks, buses and delivery vans, will play an important role in leading the way to the electrification of transportation because they are likely to convert to electric sooner than personal vehicles.
 And because commercial vehicles have higher utilization factors, companies can realize a faster recovery of electric vehicle investments due to the lower costs of operations and maintenance.
 Fleet operators face regulatory mandates to reduce carbon emissions, and increasing numbers of countries and U.S. states are banning new diesel-powered buses and requiring zero-emission electric vehicles.
 Hence cities, states and businesses are likely to make significant investments rapidly.
-Onsite solar and battery storage, along with other grid-edge technologies, will be crucial elements of the evolving electrification infrastructure.
+Onsite solar and battery storage, along with developing fast charging electric vehicles, and other grid-edge technologies, will be crucial elements of the evolving electrification infrastructure.
 Managers of electric fleets will need specialized analytics to make sound decisions.
-For example, nationwide commercial fleets will need carefully designed networks of charging stations that work in concert with optimized scheduling so that costs can be minimized with off-peak charging — a system that will rely on advanced analytics.
+For example, nationwide commercial fleets will need carefully designed networks of charging stations that work in concert with optimized scheduling so that costs can be minimized with off-peak charging — a system that will rely on advanced analytics

 Grid optimization solutions offer a comprehensive solution beginning at the grid connection and ending at the vehicle.
 Hitachi ABB Power Grids is working with commercial trucking fleet operators, along with a number of transit authorities in countries around the world, to solve the complex challenges of going electric, including: